creativeprojects/resticprofile/docs/content/monitoring/prometheus.md

 {{< /tabs >}}

-which will add the `host` label to all your metrics.
+This adds the `host` label to all your metrics.